vohanhattan/ScriptDownloadImage/README.md

 - notice line 14 in my code please edit (image_id) to the image name in your csv file

-- Finally to run type command:
+- Finally to run type command as administration:

  $ python get_images.py [name csv file]